andrew/ultimate-awesome/README.md

 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.
 - [awesome-decentralized-storage](https://github.com/holybao/awesome-decentralized-storage) - A curated list of proof of storage and decentralized storage resources and links.
 - [awesome-web-frontend](https://github.com/huogerac/awesome-web-frontend) - A curated list of awesome web frontend related resources 😎.
+- [awesome-llmops](https://github.com/KennethanCeyer/awesome-llmops) - Awesome series for LLMOps.
 - [awesome-few-shot-generation](https://github.com/kobeshegu/awesome-few-shot-generation) - A curated list of awesome few-shot image generation papers.
 - [awesome](https://github.com/mesg-foundation/awesome) - Awesome is a list of Services and Applications developed using MESG by the community.
 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
+- [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
 - [go-collections](https://github.com/thefuga/go-collections) - Blazingly fast Collections package.
 Inspired by Laravel, written in Go.
 - [awesome-ml-character](https://github.com/vincentbonnetcg-zz/awesome-ml-character) - A collection of papers about characters generation with machine learning.
 - [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .